 ‘It takes a village to raise a child’

 Families at St Michael’s are encouraged to participate in the life of the school.
 Parental involvement brings a diversity of skills to the school community, offers parents insight into school philosophies and allows teachers and parents to work in partnership to provide the best possible learning environment for students.

 We are fortunate to have a committed parent group who are united in working to continually enhance all aspects of the school.
 Our community activities involve parents, grandparents, parish and the local community.

 Youth Leadership Victoria provides The Outside of School Hours Care service for St Michael’s.
 This service operates from 7.00am to 8.50am every morning, and 3.30pm to 6.30 pm each afternoon.
 Vacation care is also available during school holidays.
 Information regarding the program and enrolment is available on the Youth Leadership Victoria website or from the school office.

 Parents & Friends Association

 St Michael’s Parents and Friends Association is an energetic and visible part of the school community and offers many opportunities for parents to gather and become involved in the life of the school.
 The committee plays a significant role in building the community spirit of the school through its events and functions and providing opportunities for parents and staff to gather together in a spirit of fun and friendship.

-St Michael’s School Board acts as an advisory body to the parish priest and principal on matters concerning the development of the school and the education and wellbeing of the students.
-The Board meets once every term.
+St Michael’s School Council acts as an advisory body to the parish priest and principal on matters concerning the development of the school and the education and wellbeing of the students.
+The SAC meets once every term.

 Parent Helpers & Volunteers